What it's about

 What you'll gain

-Employment opportunities in North Carolina may be found in hospitals, rehabilitation centers, health departments, home health, medical offices, nursing homes, spas, health and sports clubs, and private practice.
-Graduates may be eligible to take the MBLEX (Massage & Bodywork Licensing Exam).
-Diploma level courses are offered on a yearly basis.
-A.A.S. courses are offered on an as-needed basis.
+Employment opportunities include hospitals/rehabilitation centers, health departments, home health, medical offices, nursing homes, spas/health/sports clubs, and private practice.
+Graduates may be eligible to take the Massage & Bodywork Licensing Exam.

 Contact: firstname.lastname@example.org